rocky-linux/documentation/docs/gemstones/view_kernel_conf.md

 ```bash
 cat /boot/config-$(uname -r) | grep -i <keyword>
 ```
+Results will show
-It will show "=m" (compiled in as a kernel module), or "=y" (compiled statically into the kernel) if configured, but doesn't have entries for anything **NOT** configured
-(i.e. it will not show "=n"(not compiled in at all))
+    "=m" if compiled in as a kernel module
+    "=y" if compiled statically into the kernel doesn't have entries for anything **NOT** configured (i.e. it will not show "=n"(not compiled in at all))

-Some distibutions use `/proc/config.gz` by default instead:
+Some distibutions, like Gentoo and Arch, use `/proc/config.gz` by default instead:
 ```bash
 zcat /proc/config.gz | grep -i <keyword>
 zgrep <keyword> /proc/config.gz